Can antibiotics cause stomach pain?

 Fibre

-After completing your antibiotic treatment, you can start eating fibre-rich food items such as beans, broccoli, lentils, peas, and whole grains, as they promote the growth of good bacteria and relieve stomach pain.
+After completing your antibiotic treatment, you can start eating fibre-rich food items such as beans, broccoli, lentils, combating harmful gut bacteria and promoting only beneficial bacteria, ensuringhating harmful gut bacteria and favours only good bacteria, assuring a healthy stomach.

 In different forms, you can add garlic to your menu either by cooking or just adding in raw chopped pieces.
 Some other food items that contain low levels of prebiotics are onions, bananas, and chicory root.